Mihndim2020/hello-rails-back-end/README.md

 - Go to the terminal
 - Clone the project by entering this command: `git clone git@github.com:Mihndim2020/hello-react-front-end.git` for the react frontend
 - - Clone the project by entering this command: `git clone git@github.com:Mihndim2020/hello-rails-back-end.git` for the rails backend

-- to start the rails backend, `cd` in to "hello-rails-back-end" in the terminal, run bundle install to install dependences, the run ***rails s -p 3090***
+- to start the ***rails backend***;
+- `cd` in to "hello-rails-back-end" in the terminal,
-- run bundle install to install dependencies
+- run bundle install to install dependences,
 - type `bin/rails db:setup` to setup your local database
-- run db:seed to seed the database and you are good to go.
+- run `rails db:seed` to seed the database and you are good to go. -
+- the run ***rails s -p 3090*** to start the server on port 3090.

+- to start the ***react frontend***
+- `cd` in to "hello-react-front-end" in the terminal,
+- run bundle install to install dependences,
+- run npm start, the react app should start at port 3000
+- go to the browser, type localhost:3000 in the address bar, you should see the app running, each time you refresh the page, your should see a new greeting message.
+Take note of the ***port numbers*** to avoid conflicts.

 ### Usage